 The purpose of the table below is to help you understand all fees and expenses that you, as a Common Shareholder, would bear directly or indirectly.
-The table shows Fund expenses as a percentage of net assets attributable to Common Shares for the year ended December 31, 2021.
+The table shows Fund expenses as a percentage of net assets attributable to Common Shares for the year ended December 31, 2022.

 Common Shareholder transaction expenses

-Sales load paid by you (as a percentage of offering price) $1.00\%^{(1)}$

-Offering expenses (a s a percentage of offering price) None (2)

-Dividend reinvestment plan fees \$5.00 (3)
+Sales load paid by you (as a percentage of offering price) 1.00%(1) Offering expenses (as a percentage of offering price) None (2) Dividend reinvestment plan fees \$5.00(3)

-Percentage of net assets attributable to

 Annual expenses Percentage of net assets attributable to Common Shares (4)

-Annual expenses Investment advisory fee

-Common Shares (4)

-Investment advi sory fee Common Shares (4) 1.00% (5)
+Investment adviser fee 1.00% (5)

+Other expenses 0.12 %

+Total annual Fund operating expenses 1.12%